 Corporate Auditors perform audits in close cooperation with the Company's accounting auditors.
 This includes hearing reports from the accounting auditors on auditing plans and the results of the audits.
 JASDEC has two certified public accountants who perform accounting audits for JASDEC in the capacity of accounting auditor under the Companies Act: Yohei Kishi and Naoto Saito (designated members of a limited liability partnership under Article 34, Paragraph 10-5 of the Certified Public Accountants Law).

 They are employed by Ernst & Young ShinNihon LLC, a member firm of Ernst & Young Global, and execute accounting audits, including checks of financial documents, based on the Companies Act.
-Mr. Kishi and Mr. Saito are assisted in their accounting audits by five certified public accountants and twelve other staff (junior accountants and other assistants).

-We recognize that no items of particular regard, such as serious irregularities or instances of illegal behavior, have been found through the execution of accounting audits.
+It is our understanding that no items of particular regard, such as serious irregularities or instances of illegal behavior, have been found through the execution of accounting audits.

-• Directors' and Corporate Auditors' Limit of Liability
+♦ Directors' and Corporate Auditors' Limit of Liability